SPANISH

 Conjugation: How Tú, Usted, and Vos Affect Verbs

-• Usted Conjugation: Verbs conjugated with Usted follow the third person singular conjugation rules, just like él (he) or ella (she).
-In the present indicative, regular verbs generally do not end in -s.
+• Usted Conjugation: Follow the third person singular rules (like él/ella).
+Regular verbs generally do not end in -s.

-Usted come mucho. – You eat a lot.
-Usted habla español. – You speak Spanish. ¿Usted quiere venir? – Do you want to come?
+• Usted come mucho. • Usted habla español. • ¿Usted quiere venir?

 Comparison Table